-I took a photo onboard a train from Sundsvall to Östersund in northern Sweden a couple of years ago that will serve as an example here.
+I took a photo on board a train from Sundsvall to Östersund in northern Sweden a couple of years ago that will serve as an example here.

-I love to discuss this photo with my students.
-My favourite question to ask them:
+I love to discuss this photo with our design students.
+My favourite question to ask them: “What do you notice in this situation?”

 Let me describe the photo, or rather, the situation: